pewi21/gw2browser/README.md

 Decompressing one produces garbage blocks.
 Well, except 126x64 ATEX files.
 Probably they use custom format for NPOT texture.

-* **Some sound data in bank file(s) and text data in string file(s) are unsupported.**
+* **Most sound data in bank files and text data in string files are unsupported.**
-The data are encrypted, each entry/files have difference encryption keys that received from the server.
+As the data are encrypted, each entry/files have difference encryption keys that received from the game server.

 Authors
 -------